 Suddenly, I was very pleased by the fact that I have an Android.
 This is what my lock screen is (which allows nothing to happen without unlocking first and has the contact info that I want):

 I hate you Apple.
 Why don’t you stop wasting your time suing folks, losing your customer’s data or account information and price fixing, and maybe put some of that giant cash of money into fixing your products’ holes.
 OK, I love my Macbook Retina, but I still hate you Apple.
-Enjoy your product release for iPhone 5!
+See you at the product release for iPhone 5!